ydogandjiev/microsoft-teams-test-tab/README.md

-This documents outlines the steps required to add your changes to Yuri's app and run the app in your local environment.
+This documents outlines the steps required to add your changes to Microsoft Teams Test App and run the app in your local environment.

 # Code Setup and contribution